mosets/docs/template.md

 	include $this->loadTemplate( 'sub_map.tpl.php' );

 it means that the page template includes the `sub_map.tpl.php` sub template file.
-If you look at listing details page template file, you will see that it includes the following sub template files:
+If you look at listing details page template file, `page_listing.tpl.php`, you will see that it includes the following sub template files:

 - `sub_listingDetails.tpl.php`
 - `sub_map.tpl.php`